Bachelor of Fine Arts in Fibers and Material Studies

-Explore the expressive potential and social meaning of fiber materials with the Bachelor of Fine Arts in Fibers and Materials Studies in the Tyler School of Art and Architecture at Temple University.
+Explore the expressive potential and social meaning of fiber materials with the Bachelor of Fine Arts in Fibers and Material Studies in the Tyler School of Art and Architecture at Temple University.
 The 126-credit program is a bold, interdisciplinary approach to the exploration of one of the world’s oldest and most accessible traditions: working with fibers.
 Through traditional techniques, such as weaving, sewing and embroidery, as well as the most contemporary digital technologies, students learn conceptual and technical skills that prepare them for focused, graduate-level study or a career in a variety of creative fields.

 As a Fibers and Materials Studies major, you’ll join a close-knit, inclusive community led by a diverse faculty that pushes students to experiment and collaborate.
 You’ll contribute to vital discussions on history, identity, social issues and more.
 Through dynamic projects such as the annual Wearable Art Show, the Natural Dye Garden and the Queer Materials Lab—which focuses on a LGBTQIA+ discourse within the discipline—you’ll create exciting conversations with faculty members, visiting artists and fellow students.